EdoRondelli/Tirocinio-Magistrale/01_analyses/04_recur/README.md

 # command to move all matching gene names from the crpor fasta to the corresponding ortho
 for i in $(grep ">" CrporNucoxphos_complete.fasta | cut -d "|" -f 2); do grep -w -A1 "$i" CrporNucoxphos_complete.fasta >> 11_OG_update/"$(awk -v gene="$i" '$4 == gene {print $6}' /home/SHARED/00_Mitochondrial_aves/01_analyses/06_annotation/annotated_nucOXP_OG.tsv)"_mature.faa; done

+### then we aligned and trimmed with the snakamake using mafft aligner then 2 runs of BMGE, one deleting columns (trimming AAs) and the other run deleting species.